This Post is also featured in undeniablygodministries.com

 The Daddy Daughter Dance

 There’s something so lovely about a wedding, especially the wedding of two Christians, perhaps because of the symbolism of Jesus and the Church.
-But there was always one part of every wedding that I always secretly looked forward to and dreaded in equal measures; the Father-Daughter dance.
+But there was always one part of every wedding that I secretly looked forward to and dreaded in equal measures; the Father-Daughter dance.

 This dance, so precious and special that it induces a collective, heart-melted sigh among the wedding guests, stirred up something else in me.